snevv/yacs.n/LEARNING.md

     working on YACS, specifically for webscraping.
 These are some resources I found useful when I began as a developer with no experience in webscraping or any sort of backend development experience.

+# Important Concepts to Understand

+# Important Python Packages to Understand